 Preparing For Study Abroad

 Now that you have chosen a program and received your acceptance, where do you go from there?
-Discover more about housing, budgeting, and packing for your overseas travels in this section of the guide.
+Discover more about housing, budgeting, and packing for your study overseas in this section of the guide.

 What to Do When You Arrive